pegulabs/terms/privacy_policy.md

 may want to take another look at our [Terms of Service](/terms) (section 2) to see our rules and rights that cover the use of Third Party Information

-## 3. How we’ll use your information
+## 3. How we'll use your information

 We use your information only 1) as described in this Privacy Policy, 2) as described to you on the Site or App at the time you provide it, 3) in other